Carl Grundström

-Carl Grundström (born 1 December 1997) is a Swedish professional ice hockey forward for the Lehigh Valley Phantoms of the American Hockey League (AHL) while under contract to the Philadelphia Flyers of the National Hockey League (NHL).
+Carl Grundström (born 1 December 1997) is a Swedish professional ice hockey player who is a forward for the Philadelphia Flyers of the National Hockey League (NHL).
 Grundström was selected in the second round, 57th overall, by the Toronto Maple Leafs in the 2016 NHL entry draft, and has also played in the NHL for the Los Angeles Kings and San Jose Sharks.